 Supervisors, foremen, and management.
-Interview information indicated that the size of farm we used in this study would require an average of about three employees who are supervisors or foremen.
+Interview information indicated that the size of farm we used in this study would require an average of about three employees working as supervisors or foremen.
 Wages are estimated at \$110 per acre per year.
-For the 5-month growth period, the celery enterprise is charged \$45 per acre per crop for supervisors and foremen.
+For the 3-month growth period, the cilantro enterprise is charged \$27 per acre per crop for supervisors and foremen.

 Most growers in the survey did not provide management costs, and the wide variations in wages and salaries for professional managers make it difficult to approximate a typical situation.
-We suggest that, once all production costs have been subtracted from receipts, the residual should be referred to as returns to management.
+We suggest that, after all production costs have been subtracted from receipts, the residual should be referred to as returns to management.

 Office expenses.
 Expenses in this category include office supplies, telephone service, operating costs for a fax machine, photocopier, and computer, bookkeeping, accounting, legal fees, and so on.
-Our interview average of office expenses is about \$360 per acre per year.
-For the 5 months of celery crop production, office expenses are around \$150 per acre per crop.
+Our interview average for office expenses is about \$360 per acre per year.
+For the 3 months of cilantro crop production, office expenses are around \$90 per acre per crop.